 Work.
 School.
 Relationship problems.
 Health issues.
 Whatever it is, we all worry about something.
-And if you suffer from migraines, you may have to add one more thing to that list: stress itself.
+And if you suffer from migraine, you may have to add one more thing to that list: stress itself.

-That’s because stress can trigger migraines, which can then trigger more stress, which triggers more migraines, and on and on.
+That’s because stress can trigger attacks, which can then trigger more stress, which triggers more attacks, and on and on.
 How can you break the cycle?
-It isn’t easy, but there are ways to manage your stress and cut down on migraines.
+It isn’t easy, but there are ways to manage your stress and take control of your condition.

 We’ve compiled our best tips on reducing stress for migraine sufferers below.
-But before we get into that, let’s take a step back and talk about the relationship between stress and migraines.
+But before we get into that, let’s take a step back and talk about the relationship between stress and migraine.

-As you may know from experience, stress can cause migraines.
+As you may know from experience, stress can cause attacks.
 In fact, studies suggest it might be the most common migraine trigger.
 In one migraine study, 1000 migraineurs were asked to identify their triggers, and 80% said stress was one of them.
-According to the American Headache Society, four out of five people who experience migraines say their attacks can be triggered by stress.
+According to the American Headache Society, four out of five people with migraine say their attacks can be triggered by stress.
 To make matters worse, doctors believe that high stress levels make migraine sufferers more susceptible to other triggers, including hormonal changes, and that suffering migraine attacks may make people worse at handling stress over time.

 This might confuse you if you’ve ever had a really stressful week at work, finally settled down to relax on Saturday, and got rewarded for your attempt at self-care with a painful migraine.
 That’s called a “let-down” headache, which happens when your body relaxes enough that the migraine it had been pushing off to get things done finally catches up with you.
 This creates a frustrating catch-22 for migraine sufferers: being stressed out can give you a migraine, but so can taking a day off.